 All of the securities are carried on the balance sheet, and are allocated to the "Loans and Receivables" measurement category.
 Please refer to the Annual Report for information on the valuation method used.1) Every ABS security currently carried on the balance sheet and reported for regulatory purposes has an external rating from one of the retained rating agencies (Fitch Ratings, Moody's Investors Service, or Standard & Poor's).

-As at 31 December 2012, our portfolio of purchased securitised exposures exclusively held in the banking book is comprised as follows:
+As at 31 December 2013, our portfolio of purchased securitised exposures exclusively held in the banking book is comprised as shown in the following table (p.
+30).